denten-books/plain-text/0-intro.md

 the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229] Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].
-In the words of cognitive scientists John Carroll and John Thomas, whose work was also references in the Apple design guidelines, "people employ metaphors in learning about computer systems."
+In the words of cognitive scientists John Carroll and John Thomas, whose work is also referenced in the Apple design guidelines, "people employ metaphors in learning about computer systems."
 Using the appropriate metaphors therefore provides "wide-ranging improvements in learning ability and ease of use" [@carroll_metaphor_1982, 108].

-The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric extension also has its cognitive downside.
+The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric shortcuts to learning also have its cognitive downside.
 When habituated experience passes into the unconscious [@brik_poetika_1919, 104].
 The thing "dries up" in Shklovsky's words, first in perception and then in practice [@brik_poetika_1919, 38 and 104].
-The metaphor for the formalists acts to conserve mental energy.
+The metaphor acts to conserve mental energy.
 Once internalized it no longer attracts attention.
-The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Metaphoric conceptual blending, a dynamic by which images and paradigms from one domain are extended to another, improves the learning of software systems.
+The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Conceptual blending, a dynamic by which images and paradigms from one domain are extended to another, improves the learning of software systems.
 Flusser would say it makes experience more "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational environments.
-But for formalists, the ossified metaphor was also fraught with danger, as it threatened the vitality of life.
+But the formalists understood that "automatized" metaphors also threatened the vitality of life.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
 "Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
 "And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not